Tnorm/SVM_cookietest/README.md

 ----

-Average accuracy of my simple test is 0.8155, and the p-val is around 0.37, which rejects the null hypo.
+Average accuracy of my simple test is 0.8155, and the p-val is around 0.37>0.05, which means we can't the null hypo.

 The runtime of this code on my machine is not surprisingly around 50x faster compared to the code base of this repo.

 Not sure if the Wilcox test used is valid in my code since looking at the dataset names, many of them don't seem to be independent of each other.

 There is a huge literature for kernel search which can be probably used to boost the results.
-I don't have any plan for that and overfiting.
+I don't have any plan for that and overfitting.

 The idea behind the Neural Tangent Kernel is quite beautiful.
-However, I believe to show that it is superior to traditional kernel approaches the results in the paper https://arxiv.org/pdf/1910.01663.pdf is not enough to show the superiority compared to old approaches.
+However, I believe that to show that it is superior to traditional kernel approaches the results in the paper https://arxiv.org/pdf/1910.01663.pdf is not enough to show the superiority compared to old school approaches.

 Best wishes. :)